Mardi Horowitz on Psychotherapy Research and Happiness

-To contact Mardi, order his books, or to see more of his artwork and his complete list of publications, please visit mardihorowitz.com.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
+To contact Mardi, order his books, or to see more of his artwork and his complete list of publications, please visit mardihorowitz.com.Victor Yalom, PhD is the founder, CEO and resident cartoonist of Psychotherapy.net.
 He also maintains a part-time practice in individual, group and couples therapy in San Francisco and Mill Valley.
 He has conducted workshops in existential-humanistic and group therapy in the US, Mexico, and China, and also leads ongoing consultation groups for therapists.

 Rebecca Aponte was the Operations Manager for Psychotherapy.net from 2008-2012.
 She earned her BA in Psychology from Holy Names University in Oakland, California and is currently working toward her PhD in Counseling Psychology at Colorado State University.
 She was heavily involved in research on cult behavior and apocalyptic beliefs that was presented at the 2012 Pacific Sociology Association Annual Conference, with several publications in the works.

 • Explain how the application of manualized therapy for trauma survivors can sometimes limit patient's potential for growth.